-Irregular heartbeat, also known as arrhythmia, can be scary and unsettling, whether you feel your heart skipping a beat, racing, or hammering.
-However, they are common throughout periods of hormonal imbalance, such as during menopause.
-Even though curing them isn't possibly unless you treat the underlying cause, there are things that you can do to help them subside right now.
+Irregular heartbeat, also known as arrhythmia, can be scary and unsettling.
+However, it is common throughout periods of hormonal imbalance, such as menopause, and usually does not have other, more serious causes.
+Even though curing irregular heartbeat isn't usually possible without treating the underlying cause, there are things you can do to help it subside right now.

-Continue reading to discover the six best natural ways to cure irregular heartbeat episodes instantly to be on your way to optimal cardiovascular health.
+Continue reading to discover the six best natural cures for irregular heartbeat episodes instantly to be on your way to optimal cardiovascular health.

 Sitting Down and Breathing

-If you begin feeling your heart beating irregularly, one of the best natural arrhythmia cures is to sit down with your feet elevated from the ground and inhale deeply and slowly.
-Focus on taking long, steady breaths, and you should see your heartbeat return to a normal pace within a few moments.
+If you begin feeling your heart beating fast, one of the best natural cures is to sit down and do some breathwork.1 You may also elevate your feet from the ground or close your eyes.
+As you inhale deeply and slowly, focus on taking long, steady breaths.
+Y should see your heartbeat return to a normal pace within a few moments.

 Splashing Your Face